Antenna Grounding Planes

 - Pizza pans

 - Old circular saw blades

 .. and many other things can all make good ground planes for most antennas.

-For mounting multiple cellular antennas near each other,separate them by at least 4.225" to avoid them having interference with each other (more is always better!).
+For mounting multiple cellular antennas near each other, separate them by at least 5" to avoid them having interference with each other (more is always better!)

-And if they are both ground plane dependent they can utilize the same piece of metal - as long as there is a minimum of 4.225" of metal surrounding each antenna.
-(So for two antennas, 8" x 12" is about the minimum size to achieve this.)
+Multiple antennas can share a ground plane, as long as there is a minimum of 5" of metal surrounding each antenna.
+For two antennas, 8" x 12" is about the minimum size to achieve this.

 Attaching A Ground Plane

 To attach a magnetic antenna to a fiberglass or rubber roof, take your metal plate and spray it with your choice of rust-resistant paint, and then simply attach it to your roof with a compatible caulk (Dicor, sealant, etc).

 Then place the antenna in the center of the plate, and let the magnet hold it.
 Then at the side of the plate, secure the wire to the roof with a puddle of caulk.